Icicleta/CV/README.md

 #### Git

 After learning about GIT I began to use it on every single project, quickly becoming familiar with all the commands.
-On the last project I followed the GIT branching model with my co-workers, creating branch for feature, merging with develop and finally master and solving problems given to some error committed
+On the last project I followed the GIT branching model with my co-workers, creating branch for feature, merging with develop and finally master.

 Code examples
 -------------